rust-lang/rfcs/text/0000-re-rebalancing-coherence.md

 In languages without coherence, the compiler has to have some way to choose which implementation to use when multiple implementations could apply.
 Scala does this by having complex scope resolution rules for "implicit" parameters.
-Haskell does this by picking one at random.
+Haskell (when a discouraged flag is enabled) does this by picking an impl arbitrarily.

 Rust's solution is to enforce that there is only one impl to choose from at all.
 While the rules required to enforce this are quite complex, the result is easy